 Key Takeaways

-- A W-9 should be completed by all independent contractors, consultants, or freelancers who are not otherwise classified as an employee.
-You should request a Form W-9 before your first payment to a vendor.
+- You should request a W-9 before your first payment to any vendor.

 What information is required on Form W-9?

-A W-9 contains essential tax identification information from individuals and businesses and helps assess the necessary amount of W-9 taxes that need to be paid.
-When you report taxes in the United States, utilizing the W-9 form is essential to guarantee that all critical information about the vendor is presented in a consistent and appropriate format.
-This ensures that the data aligns with the standards set by the IRS, facilitating accurate and efficient tax reporting.
+A W-9 helps ensure the correct tax identification information is on file for accurate income reporting and backup withholding if necessary.
+Utilizing the W-9 form helps guarantee that all critical information about the vendor is presented in a way that aligns with the standards set by the IRS, facilitating accurate and efficient tax reporting.

 These are the primary sections on Form W-9: